University of Notre Dame Scholarships (2025–2026)

 Since Notre Dame does not offer automatic merit, its main awards come through selective programs.
 These scholarships are limited in number, highly competitive, and often require separate applications or nomination processes.

-*These GPA and test score bands are estimates based on past recipient profiles and Notre Dame admissions data.
-Actual cutoffs can shift year to year depending on the applicant pool.
+*GPA and test score bands are estimates only, based on past recipient data and Notre Dame admissions trends.
+Actual selection varies by year and applicant pool.

 FAQ: